Trump taking 'serious look' at policy options on Amazon

 “The Fake News Washington Post, Amazon’s ‘chief lobbyist,’ has another (of many) phony headlines,” Trump said on Twitter.

-Amazon and the Washington Post did not immediately respond to requests for a comment.
+Amazon and the Washington Post did not immediately respond to requests for a comment after the tweet.

 Last weekend Trump called the Washington Post a lobbyist for Amazon in a tweet.
 Martin Baron, the Washington Post’s executive editor, rejected the accusation.